Fallen White-ball Kings England In Search Of Champions Trophy Revival - UrduPoint

 Dashing England opener Ben Duckett has at least been passed fit for the tournament following a groin injury but rising star Jacob Bethell has been ruled out with a hamstring problem.

-Meanwhile, England's attack -- which once featured at least one left-arm paceman -- is set to be an all-right-arm affair spearheaded by express quicks Jofra Archer and Mark Wood, with much depending on leg-spinner Adil Rashid.
+Meanwhile, England's attack -- which once featured at least one left-arm pacemen in the now retired David Willey, Reece Topley and Sam Curran -- is set to be an all right-arm affair spearheaded by express quicks Jofra Archer and Mark Wood, with much depending on leg-spinner Adil Rashid.

+In England's favour is that the pitches in Pakistan, where England face Australia in their Champions Trophy opener in Lahore on Saturday, are set to be more to the liking of both their batsmen and fast bowlers than the spin-friendly surfaces in India.

 Encouragingly for England, arch-rivals Australia will be without key players in fast bowlers Pat Cummins, Josh Hazlewood and Mitchell Starc.